-Safe sex practices among African American womenJanuary 31st, 2013 in Health /
+Safe sex practices among African American womenJanuary 31, 2013 in Medicine & Health / Health

 Researchers have found that African American women exhibit a higher risk for sexually transmitted infections including HIV/Aids.
 But what motivates this group of women to have sex?
 And when are they more likely to use protection?

 A new study published today in Health Education & Behavior found that regardless of motivations for having sex, condom use expectations were less than 50% for all types of sexual encounters, including the riskiest types of sex.